cqse/teamscale-jacoco-agent/agent/README.md

 ```

 ### Migration from the legacy to the new standard upload schema
-- Add a second artifactory connector to the Teamscale project with the new pattern next to the old one.
+- Add a second artifactory connector to the Teamscale project with the new patterns next to the already existing Artifactory connector.
 - Update the Teamscale JaCoCo agent.
 - Validate that the new reports are handled correctly.
 - Remove the old artifactory connector once the data is old enough to be no longer relevant.